 To create a whole list of sentences, you first enter one sentence, and then choose Add Sentence After from the Sentence menu.
 You are given a new, numbered line, and can then enter a new sentence.
-If you hit the Return (or Enter) key, this will not start a new sentence, but will simply break your existing sentence into two lines.
+If you hit the Return key, this will not start a new sentence, but will simply break your existing sentence into two lines.
 Use Add Sentence After!

 Instead of choosing Add Sentence After from the Sentence menu, you can do this from the toolbar by clicking the Add After button or you can do it directly from the keyboard in two ways.
-You can type Shift-Return (that is, hit the Return (or Enter) key while holding the shift key down) or use the keyboard equivalent shown in the menu.
+You can type Shift-Return (that is, type Return while holding the shift key down) or use the keyboard equivalent shown in the menu.